Red white and blue confetti against a blue sky

 The Graduate Research Grant competition

-This competition is open to University of Toronto graduate students who have matriculated into a PhD program, to support research undertaken for their dissertation.
-Students in all disciplines are encouraged to apply.
-At least two grants will be awarded in the amount of $1,500 each, to be used primarily for research travel (in limited instances funds may be applied to presentations at major academic conferences.)
+This competition is open to University of Toronto to graduate students who have matriculated into a PhD program, to support research (including preliminary research) undertaken for the dissertation.
+Students in all disciplines are encouraged to apply, but the applicant’s main line of research must connect to the United States.
+At least two grants will be awarded in the amount of $2,500 each.
+These awards are to be used primarily for research travel; in limited instances, funds may be applied to presentations at major academic conferences.
+Funds may not be used to pay for normal living expenses or computers.

-Recipients will be expected to present on an aspect of their research in a CSUS graduate student workshop.
+Recipients will be expected to present on an aspect of their research in a CSUS graduate student workshop during the 2024/25 or 2025/26 academic year.
+The deadline to apply is May 15, 2024.
 Awards will be announced within one month of the application deadline, and the grants will be available within one month thereafter.

 Graduate student workshops